kaiinui/RemoteConfig/README.md

 [RMTConfig startWithURL:@"https://docs.google.com/spreadsheets/d/1NanRTook1EeXpfIbVNR-tmGSo9h-2LSsdxJQE3n7NYM/pub?gid=0&single=true&output=csv"];
 ```

-## 2. Get Values
+## 2. Getting Values

 You can get values with simple static functions.
-They return specified default value when 1.`RMTConfig` has not retrieved the URL yet.
+They return given default value when 1.`RMTConfig` has not retrieved the URL yet.
 2.The value for key does not exist.

 ```objc
 RMTString(@"SomeKey", @"SomeDefault"); // => @"SomeValue" from retrieved configuration